Nearly 20 Million Americans Have Some Level of Sleep Apnea

 Dental Device for Sleep Apnea

 CPAP (the breathing machine) has been the number one treatment prescribed by physicians to correct sleep apnea.
 However, more than 50% of patients cannot tolerate CPAP and do not wear it.
-According to the American Academy of Sleep Medicine (AASM) the first and best alternative to CPAP is the dental device.
+According to the American Academy of Sleep Medicine (AASM) the first and best alternative to CPAP is the dental device, which is available at our practice near Wentzville and O’Fallon.
 Dr. Boscia can make one of these devices for you and in many cases medical insurance will help cover some of the cost.